 Don't worry, they have to follow your wishes thanks to your ‘right to erasure’ under GDPR law.
 GDPR applies in the UK and EU.

-What each type of health and fitness app typically collects about you
+What does each type of health and fitness app typically collect about you?

 Data stored by yoga apps like Down Dog: